-A large number of studies, including previous reviews, have been published on the issues involved.
-However, the information is scattered, not always easily accessible (much in internal reports and ,grey literature'), much is of anecdotal character and an overview of the magnitude of the conflict between birds and electricity power grids at the scale of the African-Eurasian region is lacking.
+A large number of studies, including previous reviews, have been published on these issues.
+However, the information is scattered, not always easily accessible (e.g. in internal reports and 'grey literature'), much is of anecdotal character and an overview of the magnitude of the conflict between birds and electricity power grids at the scale of the African-Eurasian region is lacking.
 The same applies for the solutions to avoid electrocution and various measures to mitigate collisions.
-Therefore, the secretariats of the Convention on the Conservation of Migratory Species of Wild Animals (UNEP/CMS) and the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (UNEP/AEWA) commissioned a review of all aspects of the conflict between migratory birds and electricity power grids, and guidelines for mitigating and avoiding this conflict within the African-Eurasian region.
+Therefore, the UNEP/AEWA Secretariat, also on behalf of the Secretariats of the Convention on Migratory Species (CMS) and the CMS Raptors MoU, commissioned a review of all aspects of the conflict between migratory birds and electricity power grids, and guidelines for mitigating and avoiding this conflict within the African-Eurasian region.

-Because of the extensive information collated, the review of the conflict between migratory birds and the electricity power grids in the African-Eurasian region has been published in a separate document, published as CMS Technical Series No. XX and AEWA Technical Series No. XX titled "Review of the conflict between migratory birds and electricity power grids in the African-Eurasian region' (Prinsen et al., 2011a).
+Because of the extensive information collated, the review of the conflict between migratory birds and the electricity power grids in the African-Eurasian region has been published in a separate document, as CMS Technical Series No. 30 and AEWA Technical Series No. 42, titled 'Review of the Conflict between Migratory Birds and Electricity Power Grids in the African-Eurasian Region' (Prinsen et al., 2011a).
 The international report provides important background information to this guidelines document.
-Guidelines on the conflict between birds and power lines have been published before, most notably the Convention on the Conservation of European Wildlife and Natural Habitats (the Bern Convention)

-published detailed guidelines to be implemented for the protection of birds on medium voltage power lines, based on Haas et al. (2005), and the Bern Convention Standing Committee in 2004 adopted Recommendation No. 110 on minimising adverse effects of above ground power lines.
-Furthermore, in 2002 CMS/COP 7 adopted a resolution (No. 7.4 "Electrocution of Migratory Birds"), which called on Parties and Non-parties to implement technical and legislative measures to mitigate the electrocution of birds on power lines, based on guidelines published in a brochure by NABU (German BirdLife partner), which is a precursor of Haas et al. (2005).
+Guidelines on the conflict between birds and power lines have been published before, most notably the Convention on the Conservation of European Wildlife and Natural Habitats (the Bern Convention) published detailed guidelines to be implemented for the protection of birds on medium voltage power lines, based on Haas et al. (2005), and the Bern Convention Standing Committee in 2004 adopted Recommendation No. 1102 on minimising adverse effects of above ground power lines.
+Furthermore, in 2002 CMS/COP 7 adopted a resolution (No. 7.4 "Electrocution of Migratory Birds"3), which called on Parties and non-Party Range States to implement technical and legislative measures to mitigate the electrocution of birds on power lines, based on guidelines published in a brochure by NABU (German BirdLife partner), which is a precursor of Haas et al. (2005).
 Also for North America, extensive practical guidelines are available, published by APLIC (1994, 2006).

-The guidelines at hand and the accompanying International Review (Prinsen et al., 2011a; UNEP/CMS/Inf.10.38) present the available information (including references to other reviews) on the topic from the wider area of the African-Eurasian region.
+These guidelines and the accompanying International Review (Prinsen et al., 2011a; UNEP/CMS/Inf.10.38) present the available information (including references to other reviews) on the topic from the wider area of the African-Eurasian region.
 These documents summarise the latest technical standards on electrocution mitigation and review and present guidelines to mitigate collision risk for birds, a topic that received less attention in both the guidelines of the Bern Convention and the 2002 CMS Resolution 7.4.

 This guideline document presents appropriate actions, both legislative as well as technical, summarises the state-of-the-art mitigation/avoiding measures and gives suggestions for evaluation and monitoring.
-Detailed technical instructions on the construction of mitigation measures is outside the scope of these guidelines, for these we refer to existing technical literature and recommend APLIC (1994, 2006), Haas et al. (2005) and Haas et al. (2008) for more technical details on, for instance, construction techniques.
+Providing detailed technical instructions on the construction of mitigation measures is outside the scope of these guidelines; for these we refer to existing technical literature and recommend APLIC (1994, 2006), Haas et al. (2005) and Haas et al. (2008) for more technical details on, for example, construction techniques.

-2. Strategic planning, legislation and organisational approaches
+2. Strategic Planning, Legislation and Organisational Approaches